DaisyEverard/React-Portfolio-Old/README.md

 * Technologies that must be used:
   * [ ] React
-  * [ ] Navigation with `React Router`, dynamic rendering, or another third part router
+  * [ ] Navigation with `React Router`, dynamic rendering, or another third party router
 * Your portfolio **must contain** the following information:
   * [ ] Your name
   * [ ] Links to your: